 At first, I was disappointed.
 Many of the videos about Obsidian lacked depth, covered the same material over and over again, or had been produced by individuals who had about as much exposure to Obsidian as I did.
 But with persistence, I found video like these: The Keep Productive YouTube Channel’s Obsidian: Getting Started, Facts, and Pricing.
 Similar coverage from a slightly different point of view can also be found in Justin DiRose’s Obsidian: The Basics of Note Taking.
 I’m told the Obsidian Community Discord is also lively and helpful.

-While this may or may not be the case, I get the impression Obsidian has been developed with an eye toward cloning Roam’s feature set in a free, open-source application.
+While this may or may not be the case, I get the impression Obsidian has been developed with an eye toward cloning Roam’s feature set in a free, open-source, privacy-first application.
 As a result, even if you learn the basics from Roam tutorials, you’ll feel very much at home the first time you launch Obsidian.

 Be aware, too, that both Roam and Obsidian are being developed at a furious pace.
 Features useful to beginners and pros alike appear suddenly and frequently.
 Tutorials more than a few months old remain useful, but will not cover the latest features.

 Roam Research is unapologetically a web-first app.
 Users create and interact with notes in the browser.
 Content is stored in the cloud, but can be quickly and easily exported to markdown files when desired.

 It is possible that Roam might someday suffer a catastrophic data loss or be acquired by a user-hostile company?
 Yes.
 But your local hard drive could also suffer catastrophic failure.
 Both problems can be mitigated by responsible practices.
 With Roam, it’s quick and easy to export your notes to a local folder.
 With Obsidian, you could save notes to a cloud-synced folder.

 That said: portability alone is not the only factor to consider when deciding how you feel about where an app stores your notes.